The Ultimate Barry Manilow Song List

 “Get ready, Las Vegas!
 Here I come!” – Barry Manilow

 Who could possibly imagine the Grateful Dead without its “Deadheads,” KISS without the “KISS Army,” Jimmy Buffett without his “Parrotheads,” Neil Diamond without his legion of “Diamond Heads” or even the Insane Clown Posse without its “Juggalos”?
 However, few fan bases consistently inspire the passion and loyalty of pop superstar Barry Manilow’s “Fanilows,” who are all set to descend upon Las Vegas as the acclaimed recording artist returns to the historic International Theater at Westgate Las Vegas Resort & Casino for his upcoming “Greatest Hits” Concert Series, “Barry Manilow Las Vegas – The Hits Come Home!”
-Whether you're considering Las Vegas getaways in your near future, or looking for things to do in Las Vegas for couples, there's never been a better time to join up with The Fanilows who all know Barry Manilow’s greatest hits by heart and are looking forward to attending this once-in-a-lifetime musical extravaganza presented by Westgate Resorts!
+Whether you're considering Las Vegas getaways in your near future, or looking for things to do in Las Vegas for couples, there's never been a better time to join up with The Fanilows who all know Barry Manilow’s songs and greatest hits by heart and are looking forward to attending this once-in-a-lifetime musical extravaganza presented by Westgate Resorts!

 One of the top pop recording artists of all time, Manilow (born Barry Alan Pincus on June 17, 1943) has come a long way since growing up in Brooklyn, New York, attending the acclaimed Juilliard School of Music and starting out as a pianist for the “Divine Miss M” herself, Better Midler.
 With fifty Top 40 singles and more than 85 million albums sold worldwide, Barry is ranked as the No. 1 Adult Contemporary Artist of All Time, according to Billboard magazine.
 In 2002, Manilow was inducted into the Songwriters Hall of Fame alongside Michael Jackson, Sting, Randy Newman, and Ashford & Simpson.
 Over the years, Barry has been enthusiastically praised by fellow entertainers ranging from Frank Sinatra to Bob Dylan, who once told the performer, “Don’t stop what you’re doing, man.
 We’re all inspired by you.”